mido3ds/classy/README.md

 # Classy (in construction)

-Make c++ classes nicely-formatted, quickly and in an automated way.
+> Make c++ classes nicely-formatted, quickly and in an automated way.

-Uses special configuration files.
+> From the CommandLine or use special configuration files.

-Default formatting style is webkit, see [webkit Code Style Guidelines](webkit.org/code-style-guidelines).
+> Default formatting style is webkit, see [webkit Code Style Guidelines](webkit.org/code-style-guidelines).

-Dependencies:
+* Dependencies:

     .Python3.5

     .Clang-Format

 * Options:

-  .Access Modifiers:
+  1. Access Modifiers:

     add this symbol to member type to specify its accessibility.